Boolean Decision Rules via Column Generation: Problem formulation

 \subsection{Column generation framework}

 Clearly it is only practical to solve the Master IP for very small datasets.
 Moreover, even solving the Master LP explicitly is often intractable due to the fact that it has exponentially many variables.
-An effective way to solve such large LPs is to use the {\em column generation} framework \cite{colgen98,IPref} where only a small subset of all possible variables (clauses) is generated explicitly and the optimality of the LP is guaranteed by iteratively solving a {\em pricing problem.}
+An effective way to solve such large LPs is to use the {\em column generation} framework \cite{colgen98,IPref} where only a small subset of all possible $w_k$ variables (clauses) is generated explicitly and the optimality of the LP is guaranteed by iteratively solving a {\em pricing problem.}

-To apply this framework to the MIP, the first step is to restrict the formulation by replacing the set $\cK$ with a very small subset of it and explicitly solve the LP relaxation of the resulting smaller problem.
-The optimal solution to this so-called {\em Restricted MLP} provides an upper bound on $z_{MLP}$ and it can potentially be improved by augmenting the Restricted MLP with additional variables corresponding to the missing clauses.
-The second step is to identify these clauses without explicitly considering all of them.
+To apply this framework to the MIP, the first step is to restrict the formulation by replacing the set $\cK$ with a very small subset of it and explicitly solve the LP relaxation of the resulting smaller problem, which we call the {\em Restricted MLP}.
+Any optimal solution of the Restricted MLP can be extended to a solution of MLP with the same objective value by setting all missing $w_k$ variables to zero, and thus provides an upper bound on $z_{MLP}$.
+Such a solution can potentially be improved by augmenting the Restricted MLP with additional variables corresponding to some of the missing clauses.
+The second step is to identify such clauses without explicitly considering all of them.
 Repeating these steps until there are no improving clauses (i.e.~variables missing from the Restricted MLP that can reduce the cost) solves the MLP to optimality.

 To find the missing clauses that can potentially improve the value of the Restricted MLP, one needs to check if there are variables missing from the Restricted MLP that have negative reduced cost \cite{LPref}.
-This can be done using the optimal dual solution to the Restricted MLP.
-Toward this end, let $\mu_i \geq 0$ for $ i \in \cP$ denote the dual variables associated with constraints \eqref{eq:mp_error} and $\lambda \geq 0$ be the dual variable associated with \eqref{eq:mp_complexity}.
+The reduced cost of a missing variable gives the maximum possible change in objective value per unit increase in that variable's value (when it is included in the formulation).
+Therefore, if all missing variables have non-negative reduced cost, then the current Restricted MLP cannot be improved and its optimal solution yields an optimal solution of the MLP.
+Furthermore, it is desirable to identify missing variables that have large negative reduced costs as they are more likely to improve the objective value of the Restricted MLP.
+To this end, we next formulate an optimization problem that uses the optimal dual solution to the Restricted MLP.
+Let $\mu_i \geq 0$ for $ i \in \cP$ denote the dual variables associated with constraints \eqref{eq:mp_error} and $\lambda \geq 0$ be the dual variable associated with \eqref{eq:mp_complexity}.
 Let $\delta_i \in \{0,1\}$ denote whether the $i$th sample satisfies a missing clause in question.
 If we let $c$ denote the complexity of the clause, then its reduced cost is equal to

 The first term in \eqref{eqn:reducedCost} is the cost of the missing clause in the objective function \eqref{eq:mp_obj}, expressed in terms of $\delta_i$.
 The second term is the sum of the dual variables associated with constraints \eqref{eq:mp_error} in which the clause appears.
 The last term is the dual variable associated with constraint \eqref{eq:mp_complexity} multiplied by the complexity of the clause.